 - Be led by UC academics building on their prior research within identified priority themes, with teachers as partners and collaborators in the research.

-Support from Principals of all schools where initiatives will be implemented or data collection will be undertaken will be essential.
+Support from Principals of all schools where initiatives are implemented or data collection undertaken is essential.

 - Early Childhood Education